We all want to be loved, valued, and accepted. Rejection can quickly smear one or all three of these desires.

 What is Rejection?

 Rejection and betrayal are closely related; betrayal is broken trust and rejection is being dismissed or devalued.

-When we are rejected, it is a form of betrayal if the rejection comes from a person we love and trust.
+When you are rejected, it is a form of betrayal if the rejection comes from a person you love and trust.
 Both are painful and occur too often in relationships.

 Two ingredients that feed rejection are jealousy and self-absorption.
 But sometimes we reject others out of self-preservation.
 No one can escape the path of being rejected at some point.